Nematic quantum liquid crystals of bosons in frustrated lattices: Introduction

-In this letter, we focus on one of the paradigmatic examples of a frustrated lattice -- the kagome lattice \cite{Sachdev:1992kp, Yang:1993js, Huber:2006bc, Huse:1992vl, balents_fractionalization_2002, You:2012cr, Punk:2014be, Kumar:2014wna}.
-In the context of the Bose-Hubbard model, previous studies have considered this lattice with positive hopping, $\abs{t}$, which produces a flat lowest band.
-This situation is, however, gapless since the flat band is touched by another band at the $\Gamma$ point \cite{Bergman:2008ce, Huber:2006bc, You:2012cr}.
-That makes analysis of interacting problem quite subtle due to the ability of particles to leak easily into the higher band.
-We show here that the flat band can be gapped off by inserting an additional gauge flux into each hexagon of the kagome lattice.
-The single-particle eigenstates composing the flat band can be chosen as localized \textit{loop states}, which typically break the rotational $C_6$ symmetry.
+In this paper, we focus on a \emph{modified} kagome lattice model, constructed in a way to allow controlled treatment thanks to a spectral gap.
+This gap can be generated by inserting an additional gauge flux into each hexagon of the kagome lattice \cite{Katsura:2010di}.
+We show that the single-particle eigenstates comprising the gapped flat band can be chosen as localized \textit{loop states}, which typically break the lattice $D_6$ point group symmetry.
+Previous works in the context of the Bose-Hubbard model have primarily considered the \emph{simple} kagome lattice \cite{Sachdev:1992kp, Yang:1993js, Schulenburg:2002bv, Huber:2006bc, Huse:1992vl, balents_fractionalization_2002, You:2012cr, Capponi:2013cc, Punk:2014be, Kumar:2014fo}.
+There, the lowest band is flat but gapless since it is in contact with another band at the $\Gamma$ point \cite{Bergman:2008ce, Huber:2006bc, You:2012cr}.
+This makes the analysis of the interacting problem quite subtle due to the ability of particles to leak easily into the higher band.

-The introduced gap enables a well-controlled projection onto the flat band subspace \cite{Huber:2006bc, Zhitomirsky:2004ip, Zhitomirsky:843638} in the weak-interaction regime, $U\ll\abs{t}$, and yields an effective low-energy Hamiltonian.
+The introduced gap enables a well-controlled projection onto the flat-band subspace \cite{Huber:2006bc, Zhitomirsky:2004ip, Zhitomirsky:843638, PhysRevB.88.220510, Takayoshi:2013ws} in the weak-interaction regime, $U\ll\abs{t}$, and yields an effective low-energy Hamiltonian applicable to a wide filling range.
 This is analogous to the lowest-Landau level projection employed in the fractional quantum Hall effect.
 Depending on the filling fraction of the lattice, we find three types of exotic nematic phases.
-At close packing of maximally compact loop states, a nematic Wigner crystal forms the exact ground state of the system.
-In the specific case of $\pi$-flux and higher filling fraction, our mean-field treatment predicts transitions to a nematic supersolid followed by a nematic superfluid phase.
-The possibility of microscopic liquid crystalline phases has been pointed out previously in the context of strongly correlated electronic materials \cite{Kivelson:1998cq, Fernandes:2014pt}.
-In this letter, we focus on translationally invariant/periodic states.
-Additional rich physics is associated with topological defects \cite{DeGennesLiquidCrystalBook} and warrants future study.
+At close packing of maximally compact loop states, a nematic Wigner crystal is the exact ground state of the system.
+In the specific case of $\pi$-flux and higher filling fraction, our mean-field treatment predicts transitions to a non-uniform nematic supersolid followed by a uniform nematic superfluid phase.